Dreadrith/Unity-Localization/README.md

   <summary>How the dependency exclusion works</summary>
   <blockquote>
     <ul>
-      <li>We copy over the Core folder because that’s the part responsible for the logic and most things that your script may user.
+      <li>We copy over the Core folder because that’s the part responsible for the logic and most things that your script may use.
 The Inspector folder is for the Custom Editor that Unity-Localization provides to make it easier to make Localization files.</li>
-      <li>The GUIDs MUST be different because otherwise, scriptable objects may reference the wrong script between the original and your package and may cause your package to overwrite the original files of Unity-Localization when importing.</li>
+      <li>The GUIDs MUST be different because otherwise scriptable objects may reference the wrong script between the original and your package and may cause your package to overwrite the original files of Unity-Localization when importing.</li>
-      <li>You can guarantee that GUIDs are different by NOT including them when copying over the Core folder.
+      <li>You can ensure GUIDs are different by NOT including them when copying the Core folder.
 If Unity-Localization already exists in the project, Unity will likely automatically regenerate the GUIDs for the copied Core folder.
 Please be wary of GUIDs not being different if neither of those criteria were met.</li>
       <li>Asmdef name change is to make it different from the original.
 An asmdef generates an assembly with that name and no two assemblies may have the same name.</li>
       <li>The Core asmdef is prepped to exclude itself if the definition `DREADSCRIPTS_LOCALIZATION` exists.
 This definition exists if Unity-Localization package is imported.
 However, to prevent the original package from its own core by existing, we make the definition have an “always false” condition, hence the `Expression = 9.9.9` field.
 By clearing this field, the definition may exist if Unity-Localization is imported and exclude the copy from compilation.</li>
     </ul>